updates.thunderbird.net (UTN)

 Donation Button

-A reusable donation button is defined in includes/macros/donate-button.html.
+The reusable donation button macro is in includes/macros/donate-button.html.
+Import it after the extends:

 {% from 'includes/macros/donate-button.html' import donate_button with context %}